Available in VPC

 You must configure Trino access control in the order of catalog, schema, and table levels.
 To control permissions at the schema level, you need to first establish access control at the catalog level.
 Create a policy at the catalog level before creating a separate policy for the schema level.

-To control permissions at the catalog level, follow these steps:
+To control permissions at the catalog level:

 - Select Ranger Web UI > Trino > Add New Policy.